-Most all of the jewelry at lindseyowencustomjewelry.com is enameled.
 What is enamel?
-What should you expect with enameled jewelry?
+What should you expect with kiln fired enamel jewelry?

-In simple terms, enamel is finely ground glass- a powder.
+In simple terms, enamel in raw form is finely ground glass- a powder.
 It gets sifted over metal and fired in a kiln at 1500 degrees.
 The powdered glass fuses to the metal and creates a glassy, smooth and vibrantly colored surface.

 Enamel has been used on industrial signage, and can also be found on antique kitchen ware as well as jewelry.

-Enameled jewelry is fragile.
+Enamel jewelry is fragile but gorgeous.
 Please do not wear your jewelry constantly, or during heavy exercise.
 When you are not wearing your jewelry, place in a soft storage container that prohibits jostling with other jewelry.
 Earrings should be stored in separate containers each to avoid chipping one another.
-If you wear oil based skin products, try to skip the area where your jewelry sits on your body.
-The oils can penetrate the metal and if worn a lot can separate the enamel from the surface.
+Layered cuffs should be worn snugly so as not to overlap eachother.

 Each repair is examined individually, so repair costs vary, and in a lot of cases will cost you nothing but shipping fees.
 If you’d like a repair box sent to you with enclosed postage, contact LOCJ.